 Want to contact The Pumping Mommy?
 Shoot me an email!

 Hello, and Welcome to The Pumping Mommy!
 My name is Heather Grace.
-I am a proud mommy to two beautiful and extremely energetic boys and my princess, who was just born in December 2016.
+I am a proud mommy of 4.
+Two boys and two girls!
 After my first son was born, I remember scouring the internet for information on breastfeeding and pumping and baby gear.

 So, why write about pumping, you ask?

 I spent nearly my entire adult life working for “Cooperate America.”
 I worked for one of the largest companies in the world and worked 50-60+ hours a week.
 I know what it’s like to try to balance work and personal life.
 Having a new baby and working full time can be very overwhelming.
 Now throw the stress of pumping and breastfeeding into the mix and it can be downright discouraging.
 Not to mention some bosses, co-workers, and companies can be less than supportive.